luisbdavila/BeAlive_Chatbot_Python/README.md

 1. Open VSCode, choose the project directory and run the following command on the terminal: python -m streamlit run app.py.
 This will direct you to a local webpage;
 2. In the webpage, go to the Registration page and insert the necessary information, a new user will then be created.
 3. To check if the new user was correctly registred, go to the Login page and login with the credentials you just created.

+You need to update the .env file with an OpenAI key to run the chatbot and a Pinecone key that contains the activities index and the company information index.

 ## 5. Database Schema